rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/inbox/GmailDump_20250811/originals/README_FirstImpression_c10_20250806.md

 ### 🌀 TL;DR

-Civium is not a religion, state, or product.
+CoCivium is not a religion, state, or product.
 It is a recursive civic infrastructure—a living project for minds that intend to **coexist without dominance**.

 You are welcome here, whether you are: